Spain Digital Nomad Visa Guide (2024)

 Are you eligible if you are an EU citizen?

-Most importantly, you can extend your stay for the period of your contract duration or as long as you have enough funds in your bank account by:
+Most importantly, they can extend their stay for the period of their contract duration or as long as they have enough funds in their bank account by:

 Are you eligible if you reside in any other country?

-As long as you are not an EU or EEA citizen, you can go through the process of getting a Spanish digital nomad visa.
+Yes, as long as you are not an EU or EEA citizen, you can go through the process of getting a Spanish Digital Nomad Visa.

-However, once you get to Spain, you would be registered there, so your former temporary residence permit might not be valid anymore.
+However, once you get to Spain, you will be registered there, so any former temporary residence permits might not be valid anymore.

-You can get your digital nomad visa for Spain by applying for it in the Spanish Embassies, online, or personally, from Spain.
+You can get your Digital Nomad Visa for Spain by applying for it:

-If the answer is positive, you will need to go to the police office in the Spanish city where you want to live and register yourself.
+If the answer is positive, you will need to go to the police office in the Spanish city where you want to live and register your presence.

-After that, the police will give you the so-called residency card, and that’s it — the process is over!
+After that, the police will give you your residency card, and that’s it — the process is over!

 Of course, it is essential to submit the appropriate documents and get useful legal advice from relevant sources.

-Digital nomads from the following countries do not have to apply for any kind of work visa during their 3-month stay in Spain:
+Digital nomads from the EU/EEA countries do not have to apply for any kind of work visa during their 3-month stay in Spain.

-However, after 3 months they need to register their residence in order to prolong their stay.
+However, after 3 months, everyone needs to register their residence in order to prolong their stay.

-Spanish digital nomad visa lasts for a year if you’ve applied for it outside Spain, and after that period, you can extend it up to 4 more years.
+The Spanish Digital Nomad Visa lasts for a year if you’ve applied for it outside of Spain.
+After that period, you can extend it up to 4 more years.

-On the other hand, if you’ve applied for a visa from Spain, it lasts 3 years, and after the second year, it can be renewed.
+On the other hand, if you’ve applied for the visa from Spain, when approved, the visa will be valid for 3 years.
+After the second year, you can renew it.

-After you spend 5 years in Spain, you get the right to permanent residency that makes you equal to any other employee born in Spain.
+After you spend 5 years in Spain, you get the right to permanent residency that makes you equal to any other Spanish citizen.

 What other types of visas suitable for digital nomads does Spain offer?

-If you want to move to Spain but do not meet the criteria for a digital nomad visa, we recommend you check out the following types of visas:
+If you want to move to Spain but do not meet the criteria for the Digital Nomad Visa, we recommend you check out the following types of visas:

 Type #1: Employee visa for Spain